abbyazari/vSWIM/README.md

  <a id="guidelines"></a>
 ## Usage Guidelines

 The following describes the suggested uses and limitations of the vSWIM model.
 It follows a rough standard AI model reporting in model card format (see [Mitchell et al., 2015](https://dl.acm.org/doi/10.1145/3287560.3287596)).
-A more extensive overview can be found within the associated [publication](#citation)).
+A more extensive overview can be found within the associated [publication](#citation).

 [1.
 Model Description](#model)